-- Council must complete its section 125 of the Roads Act and/or section 68 of the Local Government Act approvals and advise L&GNSW of this approval before the temporary boundary change will be processed by L&GNSW. - L&GNSW will process the temporary licence boundary application form and update the licence boundary to include the new outdoor space. - When a licence is issued venues need to comply with liquor licence conditions and any other conditions that specifically apply to the outdoor area. - Depending on the venue, L&GNSW may ask a venue to update its Plan of Management to include how it will manage an outdoor area. - L&GNSW is responsible for the enforcement of liquor licence conditions.
+- Council must complete its section 125 of the Roads Act 1993 and/or section 68 of the Local Government Act 1993 approvals and advise L&GNSW of this approval before the temporary boundary change will be processed by L&GNSW. - Note where Council approval is not required for the new outdoor dining space (ie the new temporary alfresco measures under the Codes SEPP), the licensed venue will need to apply directly to Liquor and Gaming NSW for a temporary change in their liquor licence boundary.
+More information can be found on the Liquor & Gaming NSW website. - L&GNSW will process the temporary licence boundary application form and update the licence boundary to include the new outdoor space. - When a licence is issued venues need to comply with liquor licence conditions and any other conditions that specifically apply to the outdoor area. - Depending on the venue, L&GNSW may ask a venue to update its Plan of Management to include how it will manage an outdoor area. - L&GNSW is responsible for the enforcement of liquor licence conditions.